 There are talks of invoking the ‘Blocking Statute’ to preserve the interests of European companies in Iran by banning them from complying with US sanctions.
 This will be supplemented with other EU measures like “promotion of government-financed trade with Iran, direct investment through the European Investment Bank (EIB), and bypassing US dollar by making special Euro-denominated oil and gas transactions with Iran’s Central Bank.”

 Although it seems like a good solution on paper, its viability is debatable.
-European oil and gas giants like Total and British-Dutch Shell, French carmakers like Peugeot and Renault, and the German manufacturer, Siemens, will have to take a call between saving their business with a US$ 1.6 trillion economy like Iran with a GDP per capita income of not more than US $ 19,000, or tapping into and preserving its space in a US $20 trillion economy like the US.
-Moreover, the blocking statue in article 5(2) provides a special exemption to European companies to enable them to comply with the sanctions in order to preserve their interests.
-The statute does not really shield European companies from the losses they will incur as a result of severing ties with the US, hence putting the firms in a tough position.
+European oil and gas giants like Total and British-Dutch Shell, French carmakers like Peugeot and Renault, and the German manufacturer, Siemens, will have to take a call between saving their business with a US$ 1.6 trillion economy like Iran with a GDP per capita income of not more than US$ 19,000, or tapping into and preserving its space in a US$ 20 trillion economy like the US.
+Moreover, the blocking statue in article 5(2) provides for a special exemption to European companies to enable them to comply with the sanctions in order to preserve their interests.
+In addition to that, the statute does not really shield the European companies from the losses they will incur as a result of severing their ties with the US, hence putting the firms in a tough position.
 There are many other technicalities that can be problematic while assessing the impact of this statue.

 Chinese and Russian Support to Preserve the Deal

 Russia-Iran trade is mainly restricted to the energy sector.
 There are talks of Russia exploiting the civil aviation space by selling the Russian Sukhoi SuperJet-100 and Irkut MC-21 models as a substitute for Airbus and Boeing aircraft.
 However, many parts of these Russian models are US manufactured which can put such exports under the purview of US sanctions.
-These are also essentially short-range jets and there is no real substitute at the moment for Western long-range jets.
+Additionally, these are essentially short-range jets and there is no real substitute at the moment for western long-range jets.
 Therefore, as of now, it seems highly unlikely that China and Russia will be able to meet the sector-specific losses to Iran.

-If European companies with big businesses in Iran do in fact chose to opt out, Iran is likely to suffer trade losses to the tune of US$ 10.8 billion - the amount it gained from imports from the EU after lifting of sanctions in 2016.
-Given that Iran has made its intention of enriching Uranium public accompanied by a threat of pulling out of the NPT, the remaining signatories of the JCPOA will have to come up with a viable solution to compensate for Iranian losses, and fast.
+f European companies with big businesses in Iran do in fact chose to opt out, Iran is likely to suffer trade losses to the tune of US$ 10.8 billion, the amount it gained from imports from the EU after lifting of sanctions in 2016.
+Given that Iran has made its intention of enriching Uranium public accompanied by a threat of pulling out of the NPT, the remaining signatories of the JCPOA will have to come up with a viable solution to compensate for the losses to Iran, and fast.